harbul/grpc-Mini2-Project/ARCHITECTURE_AND_API_REFERENCE.md

 - **`Notify` (process ➜ process)**: Serves as a lightweight control-plane hook; every process logs the sender and replies with `status="acknowledged"`, keeping the RPC available for future health pings or cache invalidations.

 ## API Deep Dive
+*Reference section for when you are modifying behavior—feel free to skim on your first pass and return when implementing changes.*
 - **Query**
     - `gateway/server.py`: Registers inbound `request_id`, logs metadata, and stores lifecycle fields (`status`, `chunks_sent`, timers) inside `active_requests` guarded by `request_lock`.
 The gateway invokes `forward_to_team_leaders`, waits for both responses, flattens the returned `FireMeasurement` protos, and chunks them using the requested `max_results_per_chunk`.
 During streaming, the gateway enforces cancellation (`_is_cancelled`), client liveness (`context.is_active()`), and updates telemetry counters (`_update_chunks_sent`).
 Workload: CPU spent on serialization and slicing; memory pressure determined by combined leader payload size (worst-case accumulates all measurements before chunking).
     - `team_green/server_b.py` and `team_pink/server_e.py`: Leaders execute `_query_local_data`, which leverages the Python column store to assemble candidate indices, intersect numeric/date/geospatial constraints, and build `FireMeasurement` protos in-memory.
 They then run `forward_to_workers`, which issues synchronous `InternalQuery` calls to each neighbor, concatenating payloads and logging per-worker counts.
 No chunking occurs at this tier; leaders return the entire aggregated list to the gateway.
 Workload: dominated by filter evaluation and proto construction; latency proportional to worker RPC round-trips.